carpentries/instructor-training/episodes/06-feedback.md

 on Google Forms.
 Other tools can work as well, but we do recommend making sure that feedback is private and anonymous.
 A public-facing sticky note board will receive different (and less useful) feedback.

-Whatever method you use, you may wish to customize the prompt to elicit different types of feedback at each break.
+Whatever method you use, you may wish to customise the prompt to elicit different types of feedback at each break.

 **Example positive prompts:**